maxill1/node-ialarm/README.md

     }
 ```
 #### armAway
-arm in away mode the alarm, then return the status exposed by getStatus
+arm in away mode the alarm, then return the status exposed by getStatusAlarm

 #### armStay
-arm in stay mode the alarm, then return the status exposed by getStatus
+arm in stay mode the alarm, then return the status exposed by getStatusAlarm

 #### disarm
-disarm in stay mode the alarm, then return the status exposed by getStatus
+disarm in stay mode the alarm, then return the status exposed by getStatusAlarm

 #### cancel
-cancel the triggered alarm, then return the status exposed by getStatus
+cancel the triggered alarm, then return the status exposed by getStatusAlarm

 #### bypassZone
-bypass/remove bypass of a zone, then return the status exposed by getStatus
+bypass/remove bypass of a zone, then return the status exposed by getStatusAlarm

 #### filterStatusZones(zones)
 will filter zones with relevant event (zone alarm, bypass, errors, etc).
-The input must be an array of zones emitted with **getStatus**
+The input must be an array of zones emitted with **getStatusAlarm**